revolutionariestech/revolutionariestech.github.io/README.md

 - about_us.html
 - projects.html
 - socials.html

 and you can get started on one of them if you have the time.

-I am hoping to flesh out the content of each page (making any features you see fit), using basic html tags.
+I am hoping to get the content of each page done (where you can design the page and implement any features as you see fit), using basic html tags.
 You can choose to do some basic CSS styling on your file, but please know that it may need to be changed or overriden when we develop an integrated style across the whole website later.

-You can also push your work to github if you would like, but be careful because if you change some files other than what you are working on, it may unintentionally override someone elses work.
+You can also push your work to github if you would like, but be careful because if you change some files other than the one that you're working on, it may unintentionally override someone elses work.

 > Again, **no pressure** on getting anything done; if you haven't even started by Monday next week, that's ok too.